11th (Northern) Division: History

-Tommies of the 5th Dorsetshire Regiment resting and cleaning rifles in the ruins of a farm near Langemarcke, Belgium, 17 October 1917.
+Tommies of the 5th (Service) Battalion, Dorsetshire Regiment, resting and cleaning rifles in the ruins of a farm near Langemarcke, Belgium, 17 October 1917.

 The division came into existence on 21 August 1914 under Army Order No. 324, which authorised the formation of the first six new divisions of Kitchener's Army.
 The division, commanded by Major General Frederick Hammersley, was composed of early wartime volunteers and assembled at Belton Park near Grantham.

 By mid-1915, the recruits were judged to be ready for active service, and the division sailed for the Mediterranean in June-July 1915.
 As part of the Suvla Bay landing force, it reinforced the British expeditionary force at Gallipoli, on 7 August.
 The 6th (Service) Battalion, Alexandra, Princess of Wales Own (Yorkshire Regiment) (32nd Brigade) was the first "Kitchener unit" to be involved in a major offensive operation of the war.
 Its action at Lala Baba Hill, on 7 August, was costly: all but three of its officers were killed, including the battalion's commanding officer, Colonel E. H. Chapman, were killed.
 Afterwards the hill was known to the Allies as York Hill.
 The division continued to serve at Gallipoli, suffering high casualties, until the evacuation of Suvla in December 1915.
 It then spent a period of time in Egypt, guarding the Suez Canal.

-Infantrymen of the 6th (Service) Battalion, York and Lancaster Regiment at a Lewis gun post, on the front line near Cambrin, Pas-de-Calais, France, 6 February 1918.
+Infantrymen of the 6th (Service) Battalion, York and Lancaster Regiment, at a Lewis gun post, on the front line near Cambrin, Pas-de-Calais, France, 6 February 1918.

 The division, now under Major General Edward Fanshawe, was transferred to France in mid-1916 and saw action in the Battle of the Somme.
-It remained on the Western Front until the armistice of 11 November 1918.
+It remained on the Western Front until the armistice of 11 November 1918, by which time Major General Henry Rodolph Davies was in command.

 On 28 June 1919, exactly five years since the assassination of Archduke Franz Ferdinand of Austria which started the conflict, the 11th (Northern) Division was officially disbanded, having sustained more than 32,100 casualties during the First World War.